-- (a) Avian hazing will be contracted to USDA as in prior years.
-Corps NWP employees are not allowed to haze gulls as was successfully done in the past. - (b) Contracted hazing will occur April 15-July 31, 7 days per week, 14-16 hours/day to cover most daylight hours. - (c) Hazing will consist of launching pyrotechnics when gulls are present. - (d) Almost all hazing occurs in SW4 immediately downstream of the bridge.
-Hazing will not occur from the Navigation Lock peninsula when barge traffic is present. - (e) Avian lines are not in place downstream of the bridge where predation is most prevalent.
+- a) Avian abatement measures shall be in place by April 1 unless delayed by inclement weather, in which case work will be completed as soon as weather permits. - b) Avian lines are not in place downstream of the bridge where predation is most prevalent.
 However, 13 avian lines are upstream of the bridge which tends to keep gull numbers low in that area and 61 avian lines are across the entire powerhouse tailrace as well as half of the channel over the ice/trash sluiceway outfall.
-Any gulls within the avian line grid are immediately hazed. - (f) From August through mid-April, there will be no avian abatement measures other than avian lines.
+Any gulls within the avian line grid are immediately hazed. - c) Contracted hazing will occur April 15-July 31, 7 days per week, 14-16 hours/day to cover most daylight hours.
+Avian hazing will be contracted to USDA as in prior years.
+Corps NWP employees are not allowed to haze gulls as was successfully done in the past. - d) Hazing will consist of launching pyrotechnics when gulls are present. - e) Almost all hazing occurs in SW4 immediately downstream of the bridge.
+Hazing will not occur from the Navigation Lock peninsula when barge traffic is present. - f) From August through mid-April, there will be no avian abatement measures other than avian lines.
 Lines will be repaired and/or reinstalled as soon as possible following damage or removal.
-New lines will be installed and maintained in locations determined to have significant avian predation. - (g) Avian abatement measures shall be in place by April 1 unless delayed by inclement weather, in which case work will be completed as soon as weather permits.
+New lines will be installed and maintained in locations determined to have significant avian predation.